Toetje585/paliatweaks/README.md

 **r.GTSyncType=0**

-This only helps if the user has vsync enabled, disabling Vsync removes the need for messing with LowLatency mode entirely so users without vsync should set this to "0"
+This only helps if the user has vsync enabled, disabling Vsync removes the need for messing with LowLatency mode entirely so users without vsync should set this to "0".
+This mode allows lower input latency for vsync users.

 In all my games I limit the fps in the engine hence disable vsync ingame!
 In Palia this can be done trough editing GameUserSettings.ini by adding this vallue (Example for a 120hz screen with freesync enabled)